-There are multiple inter-related actors influencing the vulnerability of heath service delivery in the Taumarunui district including:
+There are multiple inter-related factors influencing the vulnerability of heath service delivery in the Taumarunui district including:

-- Increasingly fragmented services which are inefficient and waste resource
+- Increasingly fragmented services which are inefficient and waste resources.

 A report commissioned in 2011 indicated that an appropriate vision for Taumarunui was that of integrated and co-located workforces.
 A three-day workshop held in Taumarunui in June 2012 involved a number of interested parties who agreed to develop a comprehensive local health plan to ensure local services were aware of what each was doing in the community and how they could work together in a more sustainable way.

 Strong feedback was received that there was a need to work differently, however the option of a single employer and/or a combined workforce and the option to locate services physically together were not supported.

 Building trust within the community and goodwill to work together is our key requirement; therefore the option of a single workforce and co-locating services has been set aside in favour of a fully integrated model.

 Following the 2012 workshop a governance group was established to oversee the work and the journey towards integration.